Killing of Marvin Gaye: Background

 Marvin Gaye had a bitter relationship with his father, Marvin Gay Sr., since his childhood.
-Marvin Sr. was a Christian minister and strict disciplinarian who often physically punished his children.
-He was also a cross-dresser, a fact widely known in the family's Washington, D.C., neighborhood which made the younger Marvin a target of bullying.
-Due to this "sexual ambiguity" on the part of his father, as well as rumors of Gaye's own homosexuality (and in tribute to one of Gaye's favorite singers, Sam Cooke), the younger Marvin added an "e" to his last name when he became famous.
+Gay Sr. was a Christian minister and strict disciplinarian who often physically punished his children.
+He was also a cross-dresser, a fact widely known in the family's Washington, D.C. neighborhood, which made the younger Gaye a target of bullying.
+Due to this "sexual ambiguity" on the part of his father, as well as rumors of Gaye's own sexual orientation, the younger Gaye added an "e" to his last name when he became famous.
 Gaye's father never approved of his son's career in music, and gradually grew resentful that Gaye was closer to his mother, Alberta, and had become the breadwinner for the family.
 Despite a brief improvement in their relationship after Gaye found success with his album What's Going On, father and son never found any lasting peace.